 Using antimicrobial herbs can help keep the stink-promoting bacteria off your skin, where it becomes offensive to other people.
 Because face it, if you are so stinky that you offend your own nose, you’ve already entered the pit of shame.
 When we only stink a little bit, our own nose doesn’t notice.

 Why use homemade deodorant?

-Your armpits aborb everything that you put on them.
-Your lymph nodes reside near your armpits and are one of the main detoxifyers in your body.
+Your armpits absorb everything that you put on them.
+Your lymph nodes reside near your armpits and are one of the main detoxifiers in your body.
 If they are challenged with toxins from your deodorant they can’t protect you from other toxins in your environment that you are exposed to.

 Most commercial deodorants contain toxic chemicals like aluminum, propylene glycol, parabens, phthalates, or talc, plus other questionable ingredients used to increase shelf life, or for aesthetics.
 You don’t need these ingredients to stay sweet smelling all day.

 While there are many “green” deodorants available, that avoid these questionable ingredients, they still come with the plastic packaging that will increase your exposure to endocrine disruptors common in all plastic.

 Deodorant is expensive.
 The average package of “green” deodorant will set you back $13 to $15 and last about a month of daily use.
 That’s more than $150 a year, just to stay out of the pit of shame.